MissionMarsFourthHorizon/operation-remote-resupply/Module 4/Operation Remote Resupply, Part 4.md

 	_Build notification from Visual Studio Mobile Center_

 Feel free to add more testers to the Collaborators distribution group, or to create additional groups.
-Remember, users can install your app on their devices by simply clicking on the link in the email.
+Remember, users can install your app on their devices by simply clicking the link in the email.

 <a name="Exercise5"></a>
 ## Exercise 5: Add crash analytics support to the app ##

 In a perfect world, apps would never crash.
 In the real world, they sometimes do.
 The Visual Studio Mobile Center SDK makes it easy to add logic to a Xamarin Forms app to generate helpful analytics when crashes occur.
-In this exercise, you will add code to Drone Lander to configure it so that crash information can be viewed in Visual Studio Mobile Center, and you will test your changes by temporarily modifying your code to generate an unhandled exception when the app starts up.
+In this exercise, you will add code to Drone Lander to configure it so that crash information can be viewed in Visual Studio Mobile Center, and you will test your changes by temporarily modifying Drone Lander to generate an unhandled exception when it starts up.

 1. Open the **DroneLander** solution in Visual Studio 2017 if it isn't already open.
 In Solution Explorer, right-click the solution and select **Manage NuGet Packages for Solution...**.

 1. Ensure that "Browse" is selected in the NuGet Package Manager, and type "Microsoft.Azure.Mobile.Analytics" into the search box.
 Select the **Microsoft.Azure.Mobile.Analytics** package.
 Then check the **Project** box to add the package to all of the projects in the solution, and click **Install**.
-When prompted to review changes, click **OK**.
+If you are prompted to review changes and accept licenses, do so.

 1. Return to the NuGet Package Manager and once more ensure that "Browse" is selected.
 Type "Microsoft.Azure.Mobile.Crashes" into the search box and select the **Microsoft.Azure.Mobile.Crashes** package.
 Then check the **Project** box to add the package to all of the projects in the solution, and click **Install**.
-When prompted to review changes, click **OK**.
+Once more, accept any changes you are asked to review.

 1. In Solution Explorer, open **App.xaml.cs** in the **DroneLander (Portable)** project.
 Then add the following statements at the top of the file: